Urban Adventures. Quite simply, the Best. Day. Ever.

 There are plenty of museums in Belgrade for getting your culture on.
 For history, visit Konak Kneginje Ljubice (Princess Ljubica’s Residence), which is a residential house from the early 19th century, built by Prince Milos Obrenovic for his wife, or the Historical Museum of Serbia, which features regularly changing exhibits on Serbian history.
 Also worth checking out are the Ethnographic Museum, where you can view a collection of items from everyday life in the 18th, 19th and 20th centuries, and, of course, the Nikola Tesla Museum, dedicated to protecting and presenting the legacy of one of the world’s greatest scientists, Nikola Tesla.

-Splavovi are floating lounges, restaurants and nightclubs, all along both the Sava and Danube rivers in New Belgrade.
-They’re popular places for either a coffee break or lunch, or a full-on night out.
-The nightclubs are great and varied, ranging from Serbian turbofolk music to hip-hop, electronic, rock’n’roll, alternative music and even Balkan gypsy bands.
+Splavovi are floating rafts housing restaurants, cafes and nightclubs set along the rivers of Sava and Danube in New Belgrade.
+These are popular places for either a coffee break by the river, lunch or a night out.
+Nightclubs on the river are a particular highlight, with sounds ranging from national turbo-folk music (a fast-paced mix of Serbian folk and pop music), hip-hop, electronic, rock’n’roll, alternative music and even Gypsy bands.

 Your Belgrade tour will first lead you to Belgrade Cathedral – St Michael’s Church, which holds relics of one of the most important Serbian leaders of the 19th century: Prince Miloš Obrenović.